TeamTopologies/Team-Shape-Templates/README.md

 ## Google Draw

-Copy the template at <https://docs.google.com/drawings/d/1MxEb1bm1tez0aLaufEHUgv5AO7d577lRC1xdEtAFr1Q/edit?usp=sharing>
+Open the template at <https://docs.google.com/drawings/d/1MxEb1bm1tez0aLaufEHUgv5AO7d577lRC1xdEtAFr1Q/edit?usp=sharing> and select _File_ > _Make a copy_

+Then copy/paste the shapes as needed into Google Draw and Google Slides.

 ## Google Slides